-October 27, 2020 - IOM Regional Office for South-Eastern Europe, Eastern Europe and Central Asia
+November 23, 2020 - IOM Regional Office for South-Eastern Europe, Eastern Europe and Central Asia

 The outbreak of the COVID-19 virus has affected global and regional human mobility in the form of various travel disruptions and restrictions.
-The total number of COVID-19 cases reached 3,612,805 in the South-Eastern Europe, Eastern Europe and Central Asia region (SEEECA) as of 4 November 2020 according to the World Health Organization (WHO).
-To better understand how the pandemic affects the mobility at the Points of Entry (PoEs), the International Organization for Migration (IOM) has developed an online tool and database which tracks changed in mobility at PoEs (airports, land and blue border crossing points).
+The total number of COVID-19 cases reached 4,879,897 in the South-Eastern Europe, Eastern Europe and Central Asia region (SEEECA) as of 26 November 2020 according to the World Health Organization (WHO).
+To better understand how the pandemic affects the mobility at the Points of Entry (PoEs), the International Organization for Migration (IOM) has developed an online tool and database which tracks changes in mobility at PoEs (airports, land and blue border crossing points).
 This includes preparedness and response measures to prevent, protect against, control and assist in line with the International Health Regulations (IHR).
 Among the mobility changes tracked by IOM are: 1) Movement restrictions on entry and/or exit, 2) Changes in visa requirements, 3) Restrictions applied to certain nationalities to disembark at this location, 4) Changes in identification documents needed to disembark, 5) Medical measures in place such as Health Staffing/Medical Personnel, Standard Operating Procedures (SOPs), Risk communication and community engagement (RCCE), Infection prevention and control (IPC) and Surveillance and Referral.

-As of 27 October 2020, data was collected on 709 PoEs in 19 countries/territories/areas across South-Eastern Europe, Eastern Europe and Central Asia.
-These locations include: 432 land border crossings points, 198 airports, and 79 blue border crossing points (including sea, river and lake ports).
-This work is based on the information collected by IOM Country Offices in the region.
-This PoE brief analysis provides an overview of the changes of impact on operational status and mobility restrictions over time, between April and October 2020.
-It is important to note that not all data on PoEs have been updated every month meaning that the trend displayed does not necessarily represent the current situation of all PoEs.
-In April - May 602 PoEs were assessed, in June - July 625, in August 627, in September 642, and in October a total of 709 PoEs were assessed.
+As of 23 November 2020, data was collected on 849 PoEs in 19 countries/territories/areas across the SEEECA region.
+These locations include: 534 land border crossings points, 196 airports, and 119 blue border crossing points (including sea, river and lake ports).
+This work is based on the information collected by or available to IOM Country Offices in the region.
+This PoE brief analysis provides an overview of the changes of the operational status and mobility restrictions over time, between April and November 2020.
+It is important to note that not all data on PoEs have been updated every month, meaning that the trend displayed does not necessarily represent the current situation of all PoEs.
+In April - May 602 PoEs were assessed, in June - July 625, in August 627, in September 642, in October 709 PoEs, and in November a total of 849 PoEs were assessed.

-Overview of assessed international airports, land border crossing points and blue border crossing points in the SEEECA region
+Overview of assessed international airports, land border crossing points and blue border crossing points in the SEECA region

-Changes in operational status over time (April - October 2020)
+Changes in operational status over time (April - November 2020)

 The effect of COVID-19 on global mobility is presently in flux.
-As of 27 October 2020, while travel restrictions remain in place, there have been changes in the number of travel restrictions worldwide being reflected in the operational status of the PoEs and restriction measures in place at the assessed locations.
-The following information on PoEs such as their operational status is collected according to the following classification: (1) closed for entry and exit, (2) closed for entry (3) closed for exit (4) open for commercial traffic only (5) open only to returning nationals and residents (6) open for entry and exit (7) other and (8) unknown.
+As of 23 November 2020, while travel restrictions remain in place, there have been changes in the number of travel restrictions worldwide being reflected in the operational status of the PoEs and restriction measures in place at the assessed locations.
+The information on the operational status of each PoE is collected according to the following classification: (1) closed for entry and exit, (2) closed for entry (3) closed for exit (4) open for commercial traffic only (5) open only to returning nationals and residents (6) open for entry and exit (7) other and (8) unknown.
 All types of measures were considered for airports, land and blue border crossing points.

 In the region, the operational status of border crossing points is characterized by the implementation of several restriction measures to curb the spread of COVID-19.
-Significant changes in operational status of the PoEs was observed between April and October.
+Significant changes in operational status of the PoEs was observed between April and November.